peterhaldbaek/cdbs/README.md

 named after the table ie. `application.sql` for the application table and the insert script is appended with `-data` ie. `application-data.sql`.

-Please note that no relational references are creted between tables.
+Please note that no relational references are created between tables.
 According to the FCC all tables with the `application_id` field refers to the application table but since the data does not seem to be consistent (records with non-existing application ids) these constraints can unfortunately not be